 Unknown in Landscape Architecture

-Over the years, my work and thinking in landscape architecture have taken a turn I never quite expected.
-What once seemed like a field grounded in control and predictability has, for me, evolved into an ongoing exploration of something far more elusive: the unknown.
-This shift didn’t come easily, but it was sparked by the writings of philosophers like Gilles Deleuze and Félix Guattari, who challenge us to view the world as a constantly evolving, interconnected network of forces—what they refer to as “The Machine.”
+Whilst being dulusional and trying to find where the value existed I ventured discovered something far more elusive: the unknown. sparked by the writings of philosophers like Gilles Deleuze and Félix Guattari, who challenge us to view the world as a constantly evolving, interconnected network of forces—what they refer to as “The Machine.”

-There’s an inherent humility in accepting that there are always things we don’t know, and that the natural world will always retain some element of mystery.
+accepting that there are always things we don’t know, and that the natural world will always retain some element of mystery.
 Whether it’s an ecosystem that responds in unexpected ways, a sudden cultural shift, our understanding will always be incomplete.
 And that’s where things get interesting.

 Designing for the Unknown